-- A. Dwelling standards: - A primary (not accessory) single-family residential dwelling shall have a minimum floor area of six four hundred square feet excluding porches, carports, garages, and basement or other rooms used exclusively for the storage or housing of mechanical or central heating equipment. - 2.
-All single-family dwellings shall be placed on permanent foundations. - 3.
-All dwellings shall be not less than twenty feet in width at the narrowest point of its first story. - 43.
-All manufactured homes must be new on the date of installation and comply with applicable siting standards in Section 17.68.130. - 54.
-Maximum building height shall not exceed twenty-eight feet. in single-family residential zones. - 65.
-No business signs shall be erected or displayed on residential lots or adjacent street right-of-way buffer strips, except as provided in Sign Ordinance, Chapter 15.12 of this code. - 76.
-No contour or existing topography shall be substantially altered by fill, excavation, channeling or other device that would cause flooding, inundation, siltation, or erosion by storm water on adjoining lots, open spaces, or rights-of-way. - B. Accessory use, accessory buildings, and garages. - Any plumbing and/or sewer facilities in any accessory building or garage shall be subject to International Building Code requirements and limited to the exclusive private use of the residents of the principal building.
+- A. Dwelling standards: - 1.
+A_primary (not accessory) single-family residential dwelling shall have a minimum floor area of four hundred square feet excluding porches, carports, garages, and basement or other rooms used exclusively for the storage or housing of mechanical or central heating equipment. - 2.
+All single-family dwellings shall be placed on permanent foundations.

-- Sewer stub-out facilities shall not be provided in or adjacent to any garage or accessory building for use within that building unless the building contains an approved ADU as defined above with the exception of approved accessory dwelling units. - 3.
-Garages and all accessory buildings used as studios, workshops or for home occupations shall conform to International Building Code requirements and to the setback requirements for principal buildings except that such structures may be located up to-five three feet from the rear lot line if the rear lot line abuts a dedicated alleyway of at least fifteen feet in width.
+- 3. All manufactured homes must be new on the date of installation and comply with applicable siting standards in Section 17.68.130. - 4.
+Maximum building height shall not exceed twenty-eight feet. - 5.
+No business signs shall be erected or displayed on residential lots or adjacent street right-of-way buffer strips, except as provided in Sign Ordinance, Chapter 15.12 of this code. - 6.
+No contour or existing topography shall be substantially altered by fill, excavation, channeling or other device that would cause flooding, inundation, siltation, or erosion by storm water on adjoining lots, open spaces, or rights-of-way. - B. Accessory use, accessory buildings, and garages. - 1.
+Any plumbing and/or sewer facilities in any accessory building or garage shall be subject to International Building Code requirements and limited to the exclusive private use of the residents of the principal building. - 2.
+Sewer stub-out facilities shall not be provided in or adjacent to any garage or accessory building for use within that building with the exception of approved accessory dwelling units. - 3.
+Garages and all accessory buildings used as studios, workshops or for home occupations shall conform to International Building Code requirements and to the setback requirements for principal buildings except that such structures may be located up to-three feet from the rear lot line if the rear lot line abuts a dedicated alleyway of at least fifteen feet in width.